-An Event Worth Watching
+An Event Worth Witnessing

-Date and time:
+Date and Time:

 The full solar eclipse will begin at 12:38 PM Eastern Standard Time and will cease at 3:55 PM EST on the same day.

 Maximum eclipse viewing will take place near the city of Nazas, Durango in Mexico.
 Residents there will be able to view the 2024 solar eclipse for a total of 4 minutes and 29 seconds.
-Other cities in North America will also have the ability to see the total eclipse if they are in the path of totality.
+Other cities in North America will also have the ability to see the total eclipse if they’re in the path of totality.

 - New York